-Why Is My Baby Crying?
-Help!
+Why is My Baby Crying?

 A crying baby can make any parent feel desperate, especially if you don’t know why your baby is crying.
 The younger your infant is, the harder it is to know why he or she is crying and what to do about it.

 But remember, babies cry in order to communicate.
 This is their only way to get your attention and help in the beginning.
 When you think about it from this perspective, it is worse to have a baby who doesn’t cry!

 Generally speaking, if your young baby is healthy, he or she will cry as a result of hunger, fatigue, dirty diapers, or stomach pain.
 He or she might also be too cold or too hot or just want to be hugged.